ongyuann/apachelogreader/01 developer guide.md

 2. looks for signs of SQL injections, file inclusion attempts, web-shell attacks
 3. outputs the results in several text files plus one csv file.

-there are 3 scripts in apachelogreader.
+there are 3 scripts in apachelogreader:
 1. main.py scans apache logs and writes output files. (.log file) -> (6 text files, 1 csv file)
 2. analyze_query.py takes in a query and returns a Boolean to indicate if the query contains signs of SQL injections, file inclusion attempts or web-shell attacks. (http query) -> (Boolean)
 3. dump_reader.py only works after main.py has been run once. it looks for a dump file (000 dump.txt), reads it, and re-creates the data sequences that are used by main.py for analysis.
 (None) -> (2-element tuple of one set and one dictionary)